learn-co-curriculum/hs-oo-scraper-walkthrough/README.md

     @fidi_nokogiri = Nokogiri::HTML(fidi_html)
   end
 ```
-We make our fidi_html and fidi_nokogiri variables instance variables using the `@` sign.
+We turn our fidi_html and fidi_nokogiri variables into instance variables by using the `@` sign.
 We do this so that the data in these variables can be read by other methods in the class

 Next, we create methods for the actions we want our object to have (the things we want it to do!): `get_page_title`, `get_sophies_name`, `list_restaurants_names`, etc. Wrap the code for each of these inside of a method.

 ```ruby
 require 'open-uri'